Comment on page

 On checks, the check itself will be printed at the

-The Carbon Neutral Mail certification will automatically be included within the official use address block of all mailers that are printed by Lob.
-This currently applies to postcards, self-mailers, and letters, but support of this certification may be expanded to other mail types printed by Lob in the future.
+The Carbon Neutral Mail certification will automatically be included within the official use address block of postcards and self-mailers.
+(Support of this certification may be expanded to other mail types printed by Lob in the future.)
 It will not impact your workflow or the way you design your creatives in any way.

 This red area in our templates represent a white box, which will be printed on top of all submitted artwork to hold return and recipient addresses as well as the IMb information.

 Be mindful of where the red address box of ink-free zone is placed on different-sized postcards and self-mailers in relation to the edge of the actual mailpiece (trim), as well as the middle fold for folded self-mailers.